-‘Mobile-first’ is a design approach that prioritizes smaller viewports, such as lighter tablets and smartphones, over laptop screens and desktop monitors.
+Mobile-first is a design approach that prioritizes smaller viewports, such as lighter tablets and smartphones, over laptop screens and desktop monitors.
 Since over 90% of all U.S. adults own a smartphone, and over half of all websites views were accessed via mobile devices last year, many U/X-perts advocate for mobile-first design.
 For Gen Z, mobile use is even higher: in 2017, 96% of Gen Z owned a smartphone, which they used 20% more than their laptops; post-pandemic, their mobile use has only increased.
-It would make sense, then, that instructional designers consider mobile-first as a possible model for e-learning in higher ed.
+It would make sense, then, that instructional designers consider mobile-first to be a universal design model.

 E-learning and the Gen Z experience